 We will share an Open Data Triage process to ensure consistency across the sector.
 Open data triage is a process to systematically identify issues with a dataset which limit their potential openness and then identify what techniques can be used to mitigate these issues.
-It is the process currently used in the energy sector to support wider open data publication and data sharing.
+It is the process currently used in the energy sector to support wider open data publication and data sharing and covers both open and shared data scenarios.